gauzinge/SPS_June15_HowTo/README.md

 ## INFRASTRUCTURE

+### To change the Bias voltage

+1) Setting the voltage of the Keitleys
+Connect to cmsuptracker002 as cmstkph2.
+Before communicating with the Keithleys stop the environmental monitoring (to prevent interference):
+    tmux attach
+    ctlr+c
+    ctrl+b
+    d
+to exit tmux

+Go to:

+    cd public/environmental_monitoring/current_monitoring

+To set the voltage on the Keithley connected to /dev/ttyUSB0 to -600V in steps of 50V.

+     python keitleyControl.py -p /dev/ttyUSB0 --vs 50 -600

+Confirm your choice which is displayed on the screen by pressing any key Do the same for the other Keithley connected to /dev/ttyUSB1:

+    python keitleyControl.py -p /dev/ttyUSB1 --vs 50 -600

+Restart the monitoring script
+    tmux attach
+    python env_monitoring.py
+    ctrl+b
+    d
+After some time you can see the updated plots on the environmental monitoring webpage.

 This section briefly describes how to start the DAQ of the EUDET Telescope / TLU / FEI4 plane.
 ### go to the AIDA Telescope control PC
 1) navigate in the eudaq/ directory and execute the STARTRUN.cmstk script